rifaterdemsahin/kibanasandbox/README.md

-READ THE RESEARCH PRESENTATION > https://www.canva.com/design/DAGNi57qZ28/WzefclFUaQ74dezb0_f6BQ/edit?utm_content=DAGNi57qZ28&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

-Certainly!
-Below is a sample `README.md` file that you can use for your repository:
+To update the README.md file while keeping sensitive information hidden, here's how you can revise it:

 ```markdown
 # PoC: Kibana and ElasticSearch Installation on DigitalOcean